ngzm/hamcco/README.md

-# 人工無脳 ハムっこ

-## Hamcco Chat Bot
+# 人工無脳 ハムっこ -  Hamcco Chat Bot

-### Requirements on your server.

-Hamcco is require docker and docker-compose on your server.

-#### How to buid and export hamcco app.
+## How to buid and export hamcco application for production.

-please run rake task like this.
+Please run rake task like this.

 ```shell
 $ rake product
 ```

-Then, you can see "production" directory, where expoted hamcco's all release files.
+Then, you can see "production" directory, where expoted hamcco's all production modules.

-#### Deploy hamcco
+## Deploy hamcco

-Please copy "production" directory to your server where must be installed docker and docker-compose.
+Please copy "production" directory to your server.

+Hamcco is required docker and docker-compose on your server.

-#### Build and execute hamcco application
+## Build and execute hamcco application

-you can build the hamcco docker containers by using docker-compose, like this.
+You can build hamcco's docker images with docker-compose.

 ```shell
 # docker-compose build
 ```

-It will make two docker images.
-One of those is a nginx, and the other is a hamcco's application image that contains unicorn and sinatra based on the ruby image.
+Will make two docker images.
+One of those is a nginx, and the other is a hamcco's application image that contains unicorn and sinatra based on ruby image.

-Then, you can execute nginx and hamcco docker containers.
+Next, you can execute nginx and hamcco docker containers, like this.

 ```shell
 # docker-compose up -d
 ```

-The -d option is meant that containers runs background.
+The -d option means containers run background.

-#### Stop and Restart hamcco application
+## Stop and Restart hamcco application

 Stop hamcco and nginx containers.